IBVPD/Nuvi/src/NS/ApiBundle/README.md

  * [https://github.com/adoy/PHP-OAuth2] - A very simple PHP based OAuth2 client.
  * Chrome has a browser extension called 'POSTMAN' that allows one to manually craft requests to help debug and develop an OAuth client.
+ * The WHO/NUVI system has api documentation and sandbox available at https://server.domain.com/en/doc/api